 Find all of the posts about Yorkshire here.

 If you’re looking for an interesting day out from York, why not tarry a while at the quaint market town of Boroughbridge and the charming village of Aldborough?
-For such small places, there are plenty of things to do and see.
+There are plenty of things to do and see for such small places.